platypusguy/jacobin-swift/README.md

 GC is handled by the Swift runtime, which has its own GC

 # Thanks
-Any of the above pages carries a right-side panel in which we thank vendors and programmers who have made the Jacobin project possible.
-There are many and we are deeply grateful to them.
+The overview page carries a right-side panel that expresses our thanks to vendors and programmers who have made the Jacobin project possible.
+They are many and we are deeply grateful to them.